Couples Therapy

 What Is Couples Therapy?

-One benefit of working with a licensed therapist is creating a safe and nonjudgmental space to express your emotions and frustrations with your partner.
-If conversations typically turn into loud arguments, the therapist can de-escalate the situation so that both parties can have their thoughts and feelings heard.
-Couples therapy may provide a couple with homework, such as communication exercises, and tools to develop healthy communication skills that can have long-term benefits.
+One benefit of working with a licensed therapist is creating a safe and non-judgmental space to express your emotions and frustrations with your partner.
+If conversations typically become loud arguments, the therapist can de-escalate the situation so that both parties can hear their thoughts and feelings.
+Couples therapy may provide a couple with homework, such as communication exercises and tools to develop healthy communication skills that can have long-term benefits.
 It’s important to remember that to make a relationship work, both partners must be honest, open, and willing to put in the effort.
-In some cases, couples therapy may help 2 people realize that ending the relationship is the wisest option, and they can work in therapy to determine the best way possible to separate, especially if finances are linked and children are involved.
+In some cases, couples therapy may help two people realize that ending the relationship is the wisest option, and they can work in therapy to determine the best way possible to separate, especially if finances are linked and children are involved.

 Navigating a relationship where addiction is present can test even the strongest couples.
 Fortunately, couples therapy has been shown to have positive results for people struggling with a drug or alcohol use disorder (AUD).
 Multiple studies published by the National Institutes of Health found that people who engaged in behavioral couples therapy (BCT) had greater reductions in substance use than those who only received individual counseling.
 They also had improvements in intimate partner violence and children’s psychosocial adjustment.